-1. TRAVELING
+1) TRAVELING

-Push (or pull) the forward and the reverse lever, and then gradually press the accelerator pedal.
+- (1) Push (or pull) the forward and the reverse lever, and then gradually press the accelerator pedal. - (2) The truck moves forward (or backward).

-- 2) Press the pedal to start motor.
-Then the truck moves forward (or backward). - Speed is changed in scope of min. and max. speed dependent upon force pressing the pedal.
+(3) Speed is changed in scope of min. and max. speed dependent upon force pressing the pedal.

-2. CHANGING TRAVEL DIRECTION
+2) CHANGING TRAVEL DIRECTION

-- Hold the steering wheel or the knob on the wheel with the left hand, and turn travel direction - 2) Direction of lift truck is changed with the rear wheels. - Therefore, the truck turns inward during forward driving, and outward during reverse driving. - Care should be exercised to prevent collision of the counterweight with other object when turning direction.
+- (1) Hold the steering wheel or the knob on the wheel with the left hand, and turn travel direction. - (2) Direction of lift truck is changed with the rear wheels. - (3) Therefore, the truck turns inward during forward driving, and outward during reverse driving. - (4) Care should be exercised to prevent collision of the counterweight with other object when turning direction.

-3. STOP AND PARKING
+3) STOP AND PARKING

-1) Release the accelerator pedal to reduce speed, and apply brake to stop the truck.
+(1) Release the accelerator pedal to reduce speed, and apply brake to stop the truck.

-2) Return the forward and the reverse levers to Neutral position when parking the truck.
+(2) Return the forward and the reverse levers to Neutral position when parking the truck.

-3) Fully pull the parking brake.
+(3) Fully pull the parking brake.

-4) Fully lower, and slightly incline mast forward.
+(4) Fully lower, and slightly incline mast forward.